-Mary E Craig OBE is our Acting Chair.
-She is Strategic Advisor for Lloyds TSB Foundation for Scotland having held the post of its Chief Executive for five years.
-She was a Senior Manager for Lloyds TSB Scotland based in the central belt.
-As member of the Council of the Chartered Institute of Bankers in Scotland, Mary sat on the Education Committee and was awarded a Fellowship by the Institute in 1997.
-Mary is a past Convenor of Evaluation Support Scotland, past Convenor of the Scotland Funders Forum and is a Fellow of the RSA .
+Mary E Craig OBE is our Chair.
+After 20 years in the voluntary sector, in 2016 Mary retired as Strategic Advisor for Lloyds TSB Foundation for Scotland having held the post of its Chief Executive since 2009.
+Previously she was a Senior Manager for Lloyds TSB Scotland and a member of the Council of the Chartered Institute of Bankers in Scotland who awarded her a Fellowship in 1997.
+Mary is a past Convenor of Evaluation Support Scotland and a past Convenor of the Scotland Funders Forum.
 She was awarded an OBE in 2010 for services to the Voluntary Sector.

-George Black joined our Board in early 2015 having retired from the position of Chief Executive of Glasgow City Council, a post he held for twelve years.
+George Black is our Treasurer and joined our Board in early 2015 having retired from the position of Chief Executive of Glasgow City Council, a post he held for twelve years.
+He is currently our Treasurer.
 George started his career as an accountant with the (then) North of Scotland Hydro Electric Board and then worked at Grampian Regional Council, Stirling District Council and Central Regional Council before moving to Glasgow in 1990.

-Nancy Burns is Head of Youth & Learning, Jobs in Business Glasgow.
-She has a strong track record in public sector management and in Department for Work and Pensions policy and strategy.
+Nancy Burns Nancy has a strong track record in public sector management and in Department for Work and Pensions policy and strategy.
 Nancy has led employability programme developments and implementation, as well as managed multi-disciplinary teams, vocational training programmes and economic development initiatives.
 Nancy is a Fellow of the Chartered Management Institute with an Executive Diploma in Management and an MA in Social Administration.